Enterprise M3 electric vehicle pilot

 Dedicated parking bays will be provided which will only be for the use of electric vehicles.
 This will be enforced, as will maximum dwell times of two to four hours.
 Existing parking charges will still apply.

 Proposed sites for the charging points have been identified, and we would now like to consult on selected sites, ensuring that we are placing the chargers in sites that are both useful whilst also minimising inconvenience to other street users.

 As these proposals include changes to parking enforcement, this consultation will take the form of a Traffic Regulation Order process, which will include the advertisement of the proposed parking changes for a period of 21 days.
 Street notices will be placed at the proposed charging point sites with current on-street parking to inform drivers using these bays and information cards being hand delivered to adjacent households and businesses.

-The consultations on charging point sites will coincide with consultations on wider proposed changes to parking in these areas, which had been set to take place between October and November 2020.
+The consultations on charging point sites will coincide with consultations on wider proposed changes to parking in these areas.

 - The Waverley parking review was successfully completed in October 2020.
 Comment and recommendations have been considered with five sites being deemed suitable for installation of electric vehicle charging points.

 - The consultation for Guildford borough will commence shortly.

 For the purposes of this project, an electric vehicle is defined as a passenger vehicle which can be recharged through an electricity supply, this could be fully electric (Battery Electric Vehicle) or a Plug-in hybrid electric vehicle (PHEV).